megliryan/uvu-baseball/README.md

 # Maple Meadows Baseball
 This is the website for the Maple Meadows baseball team.

-## /admin
-Contains the administrator console, or may in the future.

 ## /forms
 Contains the website for hosting and downloading PDF forms.